kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ### Risks and Mitigations

-Field adoption could be considered a risk, though the CRI implementations work closely with SIG-Node and the feature will move along with CRI implementation adoption.
+Field adoption could be considered a risk, though the CRI implementations work closely with SIG Node and the feature will move along with CRI implementation adoption.

 ## Design Details